Tommy Dorsey: Death and aftermath

 Dorsey died on November 26, 1956, at his home in Greenwich, Connecticut, a week after his 51st birthday.
-He had begun taking sleeping pills regularly at this time, causing him to become heavily sedated; he choked to death in his sleep after having eaten a large meal.
+He had begun taking sleeping pills regularly at this time, causing him to become heavily sedated; he choked to death in his sleep after eating a large meal.
 Jimmy Dorsey led his brother's band until his own death from throat cancer the following year.
 At that point, trombonist Warren Covington became leader of the band with Jane Dorsey's blessing as she owned the rights to her late husband's band and name.
-Billed as the "Tommy Dorsey Orchestra Starring Warren Covington", they reached #7 on the Billboard charts and earned a gold record in fall of 1958 with the hit single "Tea for Two Cha-Cha".
-The band was also fronted by Urbie Green after Dorsey’s death in 1956.
+Billed as the Tommy Dorsey Orchestra Starring Warren Covington, they reached number seven on the Billboard chart and earned a gold record in the fall of 1958 with the hit single "Tea for Two Cha-Cha".
+The band was also fronted by Urbie Green after Dorsey's death in 1956.

-After Covington led the band, tenor saxophonist Sam Donahue led it from 1961, continuing until 1966.
+After Covington left the band, tenor saxophonist Sam Donahue led it from 1961, continuing until 1966.
 Frank Sinatra Jr. made his professional singing debut with the band at Dallas Memorial Theater in Texas in 1963.
 Later, trombonist and bandleader Buddy Morrow led the Tommy Dorsey Orchestra from 1977 until his death on September 27, 2010.
 Jane Dorsey died of natural causes at the age of 79, in Miami, Florida, in 2003.
 Tommy and Jane Dorsey are interred together in Kensico Cemetery in Valhalla, New York.